An Upper Limit of Decaying Rate with Respect to Frequency in Deep Neural Network: Fourier-domain Variational Problem for Supervised Learning

+The dynamics in equation (\ref{eq:ReLUnnFP}) shows the low frequency components converges faster than high frequency components.
+The RHS is only affected by the training data due to the sample distribution, that is, this dynamics stops evolution only when the error on training data is zero.
+However, the LHS contains the Fourier transform of the whole fitting function.
+Therefore, the fitting function beyond the training data can be inferred.
+The number of functions that satisfy the constraints on training data is infinite.
+It can be proved that the faster convergence of low-frequency components leads to that the model prefers to select a function with large low-frequency coefficients. \cite{zhang_explicitizing_2019,Luotao2020LFP} rigorously deduced the solution of the LFP model (\ref{eq:ReLUnnFP}) is equivalent to that of the following optimization problem in a proper hypothesis space $F_\gamma$,

 subject to constraints $h(\vx_{i})=y_{i}$ for $i=1,\ldots,n$.
+Here, $h_{\mathrm{ini}} = h(\vx, \vtheta(0))$ is the original output of DNN.
 The weight $(\gamma(\vxi))^{-2}$ grows as the frequency $\vxi$ increases, which means that a large penalty is imposed on the high frequency part of $h(\vx)-h_{\mathrm{ini}}(\vx)$.
-As we can see, a random non-zero initial output of DNN leads to a specific type of generalization error.
+Based on such analysis, $h(x)-h_{\mathrm{ini}}(x)$ is a low-frequency function (which is a function whose Fourier transform has large value only near the origin).
+But if $h_{\mathrm{ini}}(x)$ is not 0, $h(x)$ may be not a low-frequency function.
+In most cases, the target function in the real world is a low-frequency function.
+Thus, the low-frequency function is usually more likely to have good generalization in real data set.
+Therefore, a random non-zero initial output of DNN leads to a specific type of generalization error.
 To eliminate this error, we use DNNs with an antisymmetrical initialization (ASI) trick ~\citep{zhang2020type}, which guarantees $h_{\mathrm{ini}}(\vx)=0$.
 Then the final output $h(\vx)$ is dominated by low frequency, and the DNN model possesses a good generalization.